-Touch sensitivity is also a major feature in drawing pads.
+Touch sensitivity is also a major feature of drawing pads.
 This allows artists to apply techniques they could do on paper onto the software as well.
-So it wouldn’t be a skill left forgotten when you decide to go for digital illustration.
+So it wouldn’t be a skill left forgotten when you decide to go for digital illustration art.

 3. Perspective drawing